Courses

 Professors Mary Watt and Will Hasty of the Center for Medieval and Early Modern Studies (MEMS) at the University of Florida discuss the cultural significance of castles, cloisters, palaces, and cities, the subject matter of two UF MEMS courses.
 The video was produced by Naomi Rivas and Nicholas Cravey as a student project.

 The classes in this list are only the selection of MEMS courses that have been cross-listed with the “MEM” prefix.
-Numerous other classes being offered may also count towards the MEMS Minor and IDS Major.
+Numerous other classes being offered in the fall term may also count towards the MEMS Minor and IDS Major.
 For more information, contact Will Hasty (hasty@ufl.edu).

 Instructor: Florin Curta